ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/committments.rst

 Making a Committment
 ====================

-Making a committment to a fund pledges an amount to the fund and authorizes the fund to pull that amount from a bank account.
-The process includes entering the amount being pledging and authorizing an account.
+Investors make a committment to a fund pledging an amount to be invested.
+The fund can then authorize the transfer of portions of the total committed amount from the Investor to the Business.

 Reviewing Fund
 --------------

-The fund page will give you an overview of the fund, a bio of the fund manager, and a prospectus detailing more information.
-As companies are added to the fund they will be listed on the fund page.
+The fund page gives the Investor an overview of your fund, the bio of the fund manager, and a link to download the prospectus detailing more information.

 Committing To a Fund
 --------------------

-An investor will commit to a fund by selecting **SETUP MY ACCOUNT**.
+An Investor commits to a fund by selecting **SETUP MY ACCOUNT** on the fund page.

 The account setup includes any pre-qualifying requirements (income verification, etc) and attaching their bank account.